tonyfinn/olympia/README.md

 `olympia_cli` - This provides a CLI that currently allows you to print ROM metadata or interactively debug execution.

-`olympia_disassembler` - This provides a command line utility to disassemble a ROM.

 `olympia_native` - This provides a native UI to run the emulator

 ## License